Nordstrom/zkr/README.md

   help  Displays help information about the specified command
 ```

+By default, restore will only execute if `--zookeeper` is the `leader` of an ensemble or 'standalone'.
+To restore to a `follower` specify `--not-leader`.
 Use `--dry-run` to see what would be restored without actually writing the znodes.